cossacklabs/product-docs/acra/configuring-maintaining/key-storing/_index.md

 ## Key storage

 Acra relies on a lot of keys that generated per user, per purposes.
 Also, they may be rotated and at the same time may exist several keys for same purpose.
-This set of keys should be somewhere stored and support distributed access to provide high performance and scalability.
+This set of keys should be stored somewhere and should support distributed access to provide high performance and scalability.
 Acra supports several storages that may be used for key storage.
 [Read more]({{< ref "/acra/configuring-maintaining/key-storing/kv-stores.md" >}}) about supported key storages.